 Frequently asked Questions

 Thomas Hanna coined the term Somatics in the mid-'70s his work referred to the discipline of movement education.
-Clinical Somatics is neuro-muscular learning/repatterning ( sensory-motor learning) to gain greater voluntary control of our muscles.
-By retraining the brain to let go of unnecessary tension in the muscles (Sensory Motor Amnesia) and focusing internally on the sensations of these active movements you are able to really feel the changes taking place.
-No-one knows better than you what it feels like to live in your body.
-Rather than having someone moving your body parts for you -you will actively move them yourself.
-When you work at the root cause of chronically contracted muscles (the brain) you are able to get relief and freedom of movement for the long term.
-You will have the skills from class for life!
+Somatics is neuro-muscular learning that improves our ability to move, we gain greater voluntary control of our muscles by retraining the brain to let go of unnecessary tension in the muscles (Sensory Motor Amnesia).
+When exploring these simple movements we focus internally on the sensations experienced to feel the changes taking place.
+You are the expert, no-one knows better than you what it feels like to live in your body.
+Rather than having someone move your body parts for you -you will actively move them yourself to get the best results.
+When you go to the root cause of chronically contracted muscles (the brain) you are able to get relief and freedom of movement for the long term.
+Learning Somatics gives you the 'tools' to take care of your own aches and pains.

 Tight muscles develop what?
 What is Sensory-Motor Amnesia (SMA)?